Should you leave DXB airport, and if so, where do you go?

 - The Walk & The Beach – Trendy new area of Dubai JBR, lots of street art, cafes and activities always going on

-- La Mer – even closer to the airport, this is a great fun waterfront venue, ideal for kids to stretch their legs, have a bounce and enjoy Dubai’s modern beachfront vibes
+- La Mer – even closer to the airport, this is a great fun waterfront venue, ideal for kids to stretch their legs, have a bounce or even a slide at Laguna, or simply enjoy Dubai’s modern and colourful beachfront vibes

 - Al Fahidi Historical Neighbourhood – including the Dubai Museum, wonder the oldest streets of Dubai, through to the Al Seef Waterfront district where you can catch a traditional abra (boat) to Deira